roed314/FiniteGroups/ProposedSchema.md

 is_wreath_product | boolean | whether this group is a wreath product is_central_product | boolean | whether this group is a central product is_finite_matrix_group | boolean | whether this group shows up in `gps_prep_names`
+is_direct_product  | boolean | whether this group can be expressed as a nontrivial direct product is_direct_product  | boolean | whether this group can be expressed as a nontrivial semidirect product composition_factors | text[]  | LMFDB labels for the composition factors, sorted by order then id. composition_length  | smallint | the number of composition factors

 `gps_special_names`: Names for groups